FOyelude/Analysis-of-Power-Outage-over-the-Last-10-Years/README.md

 ### Problem Statement

-To reduce prolonged outages, utilities must invest in **demand forecasting models, Grid modernization, Load-balancing technologies.
-Prioritizing NPCC, WPCC, and TRE** would yield the fastest improvements because they consistently experience **high recovery delays**.
+To reduce prolonged outages, utilities must invest in **demand forecasting models, Grid modernisation, and load-balancing technologies.
+Prioritising NPCC, WPCC, and TRE** would yield the fastest improvements because they consistently experience **high recovery delays**.

 ---